 Windows Upgrade Error Code 8007001F – 0x3000D

-In short, you need to figure out User Profiles which are either duplicate or should not have been there.
+In short, you need to figure out User Profiles that are either duplicate or should not have been there.
 At times when a previous upgrade did not finish, invalid profiles might exist in the Windows.old\Users directory.
-You should delete accounts or related entries from the Registry
+You should delete accounts or related entries from the Registry.

 These specific files and profiles casing the error will be listed in the Windows Setup Log files.
 Look for “setuperr.text” file in C:\Windows.
 Open, and look for mention of user profiles.
 The log messages are in this format: